 • Turntables – Using a simple flat or two-tiered pantry turntable is a great way to gain quick-n-easy access to frequently used items like spices and baking supplies.
 Just turn it until you locate what you need.
 Again, these types of time-saving organization devices eliminate the need to have to pull things out from behind one another to get to what you’re looking for.

 • Homemade Labels – Labeling food bins, containers and jars really helps you (or even more important, the kids and hubby) to quickly identify what’s what.
-Labels can be as simple or ornate as you please – anything from writing on the lid of a jar (Kelly’s method) to creating homemade laminated tags adhered with a binder clip (Becky’s method, shown at left).
+Labels can be as simple or ornate as you please – anything from writing on the lid of a jar (my favorite method) to creating homemade laminated tags or using a labeling machine.
 Whatever works to help you easily identity what’s in the container or bin, that’s really all that’s needed.

 What are your favorite ways to keep your pantry well organized?
 We’d love to hear your recommendations and ideas … so please share in the comments below!